-Soil erosion can lead to terrestrial carbon sequestration as long as: i) eroded soil carbon is, at least partially, replaced in the eroding slopes and/or ii) deposited soil carbon is protected from decomposition in depositional settings.
+Soil erosion can lead to terrestrial carbon sequestration as long as i) eroded soil carbon is, at least partially, replaced in the eroding slopes and/or ii) deposited soil carbon is protected from decomposition in depositional settings.
 In response to the need to provide more field data, a study is being conducted in La Rogativa watershed, south-eastern Spain, by the research group of Carolina Boix-Fayos.
-Part of the study we are collaborating in seeks to quantify rate of eroded soil organic carbon replacement by production of new photosynthate and mean residence time of soil organic matter in eroding vs. depositional settings to determine if eroded SOM is stabilized upon deposition.
-Findings of this study will be helpful in furthering our understanding of SOC dynamics in eroding watersheds.
+Part of the study we are collaborating in seeks to quantify the rate of eroded soil organic carbon replacement by the production of new photosynthate and mean residence time of soil organic matter in eroding vs. depositional settings to determine if eroded SOM is stabilized upon deposition.
+The findings of this study will be helpful in furthering our understanding of SOC dynamics in eroding watersheds.

 The effect of fire on soil aggregation and physical stability of soil organic matter

 Fire changes soil organic matter amount, composition, and several soil physical and chemical properties.
 Fire and erosion routinely overlap in time and space.
 But our understanding of how soil erosion affects the lateral transport of pyrogenic carbon and its implications for determining residence times of bulk SOM as well as pyrogenic C is incomplete.
-In this study we are investigating the interactive effects of fire and erosion on SOM dynamics in forested upland ecosystem in Southern Lake Tahoe.
+In this study, we are investigating the interactive effects of fire and erosion on SOM dynamics in the forested upland ecosystem in Southern Lake Tahoe.

 Role of metal oxides in Stabilization and distribution of soil organic matter